tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 record gets discarded by the cache before the ESNI keys reach the end of their validity period.

+Client MAY cache the ESNIKeys for a particular domain based on the TTL of the Resource Record, but MUST NOT cache it based on the not_after value, to allow servers to rotate the keys often and improve forward secrecy (due to clock skew on the client, it may not be possible for the server to use a very short key lifetime).

 Note that the length of this structure MUST NOT exceed 2^16 - 1, as the RDLENGTH is only 16 bits {{RFC1035}}.